Kowal Sentry Integration for Magento 2

 Recommendation:

-- in production usually
+- in production, usually

-0.05-0.2, depending on traffic and Sentry plan.
+0.05-0.2, depending on traffic and the Sentry plan.

 Profile Sample Rate